chrislayco/chrislayco.github.io/_projects/art_boids.md

 citation:
 ---

-art boids is a co-creative system that allows users to make abstract art using  simulated movement of a flock of birds.
-Each agent, known as a "boid," acts as a drawer on a canvas that users can interact with and customize to create art. the movements of the boids is based on craig reynolds ``boids" algorithm, which causes each boid to move based on the position of nearly objects and other boids.
+Art Boids is a co-creative system that merges technology, art, and user interaction to create stunning, abstract visuals.
+The concept revolves around a flock of simulated birds, or "boids," each acting as a unique agent on a digital canvas.
+Users can customize and interact with these boids, influencing their behavior to generate dynamic and evolving art pieces.

+At the heart of Art Boids is Craig Reynolds' "boids" algorithm, which simulates natural flocking behavior.
+Each boid moves in relation to nearby objects and fellow boids, adjusting its velocity and direction to avoid collisions, maintain separation, and stay aligned with the group.
+This creates complex, organic movement patterns that users can tweak by modifying parameters such as speed, separation distance, and cohesion force.

+As users customize the environment and settings, the boids leave trails on the canvas, creating abstract art in real-time.
+The system not only lets users observe the flock’s movement, but it also encourages exploration of how different settings interact to produce one-of-a-kind artwork.
+Whether experimenting with new configurations or refining a specific design, Art Boids offers an immersive creative experience where both the artist and the algorithm work together to generate ever-evolving pieces.

+See the demo below.

 <!-- ## implementation -->

-## demo
+## Demo

 <center>
 <!-- unity player -->